named-data/NLSR/docs/TOPOLOGY.md

 Assuming that all three routers are configured correctly and converged, nfd-status in `/ndn/edu/colostate/%C1.Router/router2` will have the following entries for the name advertised by `/ndn/edu/memphis/%C1.Router/router1`.
-This output can be seen by typing `nfd-status -f` in terminal
+This output can be seen by typing `nfd-status -b` in terminal

 FIB: